Who is Satoshi Nakamoto, the mysterious creator of Bitcoin?

 In mid-2010, he sent the Bitcoin source code to programmer Gavin Andersen and transferred domain rights to a number of prominent members of the Bitcoin community – and withdrew from the project.
 His last emails are dated April 26, 2011.
 After that, there is silence.

-By the way, before Nakamoto disappeared removed my name from the copyright field in Bitcoin software, that is, gave up the copyright for the source code, transferring it to the developer community.
+By the way, before disappearing, Nakamoto removed his name from the copyright field in the Bitcoin software, that is, he gave up the copyright for the source code, transferring it to the developer community.
 He really left – and, unlike Carlson, did not promise to return.

 Clues: What about Nakamoto from his reports?